-Subsequent alterations in the appearance of your body may occur due to aging, sun exposure, weight loss, weight gain, pregnancy, menopause, and other circumstances not related to your surgery.
+Subsequent alterations in the appearance of your body may occur as a result of aging, sun exposure, weight loss, weight gain, pregnancy, menopause, or other circumstances not related to your surgery.

 Body Piercing:

 Individuals who currently wear body-piercing jewelry in the surgical region are advised that an infection could develop from this activity.
 Body-piercing jewelry should be removed prior to your surgical procedure.